 According to Let’s Do It!, a global organization helping to clean up illegal dump sites, there is approximately 100 million tons of illegal garbage lying around the world.
 It’s a problem that affects all parts of the United States, particularly big cities and rural areas.

-Automobiles have been mass produced for more than a century – that equates to a lot of scrap tires.
+Automobiles have been mass produced for more than a century, which equates to a lot of scrap tires.
 Until about two decades ago the vast majority of these tires were simply tossed in a landfill or stockpiled somewhere.
-In fact, the Rubber Manufacturer’s Association (RMA) states there were 1 billion tires stockpiled in the U.S. as recently as 1990.
-2011 figures show that number has dwindled down to about 111.5 million tires.
-About 60 million of these tires are stockpiled at two locations in the “Rubber Mountain state”, Colorado.

 So much is being done across the country to help spruce up our environment.
 Recycling has picked up over the past several decades and continues to build traction in every state thanks to recycling initiatives, legislation, and the efforts of nonprofit organizations.
 According to the EPA, the national recycling rate has increased from about 10% in 1985 to about 35% in 2012.
 It has steadily increased year after year due to advancements in recycling technology and the realization that recycling has a major economic impact.
 Oh…not to mention the huge environmental benefit!